-Treating children with rare diseases “is more than a job,” says Jerry Vockley, MD, PhD, chief of Medical Genetics at Children’s Hospital of Pittsburgh of UPMC.
+Treating children with rare diseases “is more than a job,” says Jerry Vockley, MD, PhD, chief of Medical Genetics at UPMC Children's Hospital of Pittsburgh.
 “You do it because you can’t imagine doing anything else.”

 And he experiences the rewards of this work when he sees its impact on patients.
 He recalls in particular one little girl who at eight months old was diagnosed with a rare disorder that meant she could not digest protein.